recotoolsbenchmarks/BambooAnalysis/doc/install.rst

 packages).

 Some features bring in additional dependencies.
-Bamboo_ should detect if these are relied on and missing, and print a clear error message.
+Bamboo_ should detect if these are relied on and missing, and print a clear error message in that case.
 Currently, they include:

 - the dasgoclient executable (and a valid grid proxy) for retrieving the list